-Transesophageal Echocardiography in Children
+Transesophageal Echocardiography for Children

-What is transesophageal echocardiography for a child?
+What is transesophageal echocardiography for children?

 Echocardiography is an imaging test.
 It uses sound waves to make detailed moving pictures of the heart.
 It shows the size and shape of the heart, as well as the heart chambers and valves.
 Transesophageal echocardiography (TEE) uses a device that is placed in the esophagus.
 The esophagus is the tube leading from the throat to the stomach.
 It is located behind the heart in the chest.
 TEE may be used when certain pictures of the heart are needed.